 Incorporate foods that have an anti-inflammatory effect

-If a treatment plan includes the elimination of foods that cause an inflammatory response, it is likely that your healthcare practitioner will also recommend the intake of foods that are naturally anti-inflammatory.
-The focus for dietary counseling will also be to recommend foods that naturally improve your overall gut health.
+If a treatment plan includes the elimination of foods that cause an inflammatory response, likely, your healthcare practitioner will also recommend the intake of natural anti-inflammatory foods.
+The focus for dietary counselling will also be to recommend foods that naturally improve your overall gut health.

 Some of these include: